bgavran/DNC/README.md

 ## Things I don't understand

-##### DNC sometimes doesn't work
+#### DNC sometimes doesn't work
-In certain scenarios, DNC performance seems to be much more dependent on weight initializations than performance of LSTM or similar recurrent architectures.
+In certain scenarios, DNC performance seems to be much more dependent on weight initialization than performance of LSTM or similar recurrent architectures.
-In other words, sometimes the loss doesn't converge and sometimes the loss doesn't seem like it's converging and then suddenly it drops to zero.
+In other words, sometimes the loss doesn't converge and in some cases the loss, although it doesn't seem like it's converging, sometimes suddenly drops to zero.

 It seems to have a higher percentage of happening only on copy and repeat copy task when the network capacity is really low (low memory size/word size/controller capacity) or when the sequences are longer.

 This implementation uses initialization from a normal distribution with 0.1 standard deviation.
 Xavier and orthogonal initializations didn't seem to make a difference.

-##### Sometimes there's NaN's
+#### Sometimes there's NaN's

 In the same scenarios the network tends to get NaN's in the computational graph.
-I've noticed it tends to happen after it gets on a completely wrong track and then is unable to solve it.
+I've noticed it tends to happen after DNC gets on a completely wrong track and then gets unable to solve it.
 Curriculum learning seems to help diminish it, but it still sometimes happens.

+Which is an interesting thing in itself and brings me to another point.

+#### Understanding curriculum learning

+Although LSTM networks can eventually solve the repeat copy task *without* curriculum learning, I've found that DNC (with a feedforward controller) cannot.

+By presenting the difficult repeat 5 copies task to DNC in the beginning, sometimes it gets on the completely wrong track.
+Sometimes it finds a certain local optimum where it tries to find a solution to the 2nd or 3rd copy sequence before it even learned to write to contiguous blocks in memory.

+But if the four other sequences are hidden and I let it only focus on one copy, it learns how to do it well and really quickly generalizes to the other ones, that I progresivelly introduce.
+This is curriculum learning and, although the paper doesn't provide any clear description of the lesson difficulty progression, I find this approach reasonable and effective.

+It also kind of makes sense: why try to learn a repetition of a task before you've even learned how to perform that task once?
+But there's the other side of the argument: we'd ideally like if a machine could learn what that composition is without explicitly being guided.

+My general take from this little experiment is:
+All information processing systems, including neural networks, have limited processing power.
+That processing power can be used more effectively by implicitly inserting domain knowledge about the task: we can force the network to allocate its processing power to a certain subset of input data by showing it only easier instances first.

+There are a lot of interesting thoughts to be made here.

-##### Gradient clipping seems to be needed
+#### Gradient clipping seems to be needed

 Without clipping, exploding gradients happen periodically, loss increases and network unlearns some of the things.
 In bAbI task, the network usually immediatelly learns which type of words should the answer contain.